WOLFRAM LANGUAGE TUTORIAL

 Symmetry plays a key role in the treatment of high-rank tensors.
 Most high-rank tensors of importance in physics and mathematics have symmetry, from the symmetric inertia tensors to the rank-4 stiffness and curvature tensors.
 Many of them have transposition symmetries, in some cases rather complicated.
-Mathematica implements a complete language for permutation symmetries of tensors of any rank or dimensions, and provides a specialized type of array that stores only the independent components with respect to symmetry.
+The Wolfram System implements a complete language for permutation symmetries of tensors of any rank or dimensions, and provides a specialized type of array that stores only the independent components with respect to symmetry.
 This frequently results in a substantial gain in storage space, though usually at the expense of slower manipulations, because more complex algorithms are required.
 See "Tensor Symmetries" for a description of the language of symmetries.

 Representation of Arrays with Symmetry